 - 4 cups boiling water

-- 8 hibiscus tea bags
+- 8 bags hibiscus tea

 - ½ cup honey

-- 2 cups sparkling water (I use Perrier)
+- 2 cups sparkling water

-- ¼ cup mint leaves, for garnish
+- ¼ cup mint leaves

-- strawberries, for garnish
+- fresh strawberries, for garnish

 - In a large pitcher, combine tea bags, honey, and boiling water; let steep 30 minutes to 1 hour, depending on how strong you like your tea.